adharsh-prasad/Robotics-Portfolio/PD-Control-Robotic-Arm/README.md

 2. Salah Mahdi Swadi et al., "Design and Simulation of Robotic Arm PD Controller Based on PSO", University of Thi-Qar Journal for Engineering Sciences, 2019.

 ### **Acknowledgments**
-Special thanks to my professors, peers, and the Space Robotics Lab at the University of Arizona for their guidance and support in this project.
+Special thanks to my professors, peers for their guidance and support in this project.
+Special mention to Space Robotics Lab at the University of Arizona for recognizing my project and offering a research internship.
 This work represents a significant step forward in my journey as a robotics engineer.